Bhai Dooj - Hindu Festival - Festivals of India

 Sweets and specially prepared dishes are then offered to the brothers.
 Brothers in return give blessings and gifts to the sisters.

-In Nepal, sisters apply a seven colored tikka on their brother's forehead.
+In Nepal, sisters apply a seven coloured tikka on their brother's forehead.

 Legends Associated With Bhai Dooj Celebrations